Bijman/srb2dl/README.md

      1. Previewing resources is available by setting "export SRB2DLPREVIEW=1" and optionally variable BROWSER (for example "export BROWSER=firefox") in shell configuration file.
 Default previewer is w3m, if installed.

      2. If you set "export SRB2DLAUTODIR=1" in shell configuration file, script will be able to detect path to SRB2 configuration folder and then let you choose subdirectory, where each addon will be downloaded.
 WARNING: parsing path to download resource as script's argument is disabled, when this variable is set.

+     3. Other environment variables to use.
+To activate them with value "1", do for example "export SRB2DLDEBUG=1":

+         - SRB2DLDEBUG - Getting verbose output from script.
+Useful for reporting issues in https://github.com/bijman/srb2dl/issues.
 ```

+# Notes
+1. Previewing resources is available by setting "export SRB2DLPREVIEW=1" and optionally variable BROWSER (for example "export BROWSER=firefox") in shell configuration file.
+Default previewer is w3m, if installed.

+2. If you set "export SRB2DLAUTODIR=1" in shell configuration file, script will be able to detect path to SRB2 configuration folder and then let you choose subdirectory, where each addon will be downloaded.
+WARNING: parsing path to download resource as script's argument is disabled, when this variable is set.

+3. Other environment variables to use.
+To activate them with value "1", do for example "export SRB2DLDEBUG=1":

+	- SRB2DLDEBUG - Getting verbose output from script.
+Useful for reporting issues in https://github.com/bijman/srb2dl/issues.